Javran/sorting-network/README.md

 This library takes inspiration from @oisdk's post [Sorting Small Things in Haskell](https://doisinkidney.com/posts/2018-05-06-sorting-small.html).

+Optimal networks (by size) are taken from https://bertdobbelaere.github.io/sorting_networks.html.

 Also thanks for all the suggestion, support, and criticism from [the initial release thread on Reddit](https://www.reddit.com/r/haskell/comments/11eyopo/ann_sortingnetwork_initial_release/).